ChengdaXu/android-interview-questions/README.md

 * **Advantage of using const in Kotlin** - [Learn from here](https://www.youtube.com/watch?v=3G49ivVxfkU)

 * **What are higher-order functions in Kotlin?** - Learn from here: [Higher-Order Functions and Lambdas in Kotlin](https://outcomeschool.com/blog/higher-order-functions-and-lambdas-in-kotlin)
+    - A higher-order function is a function that takes function as parameters or returns a function

 * **Write a function(Higher-Order Function) that returns a function.** - [Check solution here](https://x.com/amitiitbhu/status/1862721662208155800)

 * **What are Lambdas in Kotlin** - Learn from here: [Higher-Order Functions and Lambdas in Kotlin](https://outcomeschool.com/blog/higher-order-functions-and-lambdas-in-kotlin)

 * **AssociateBy - List to Map in Kotlin** - [Learn from here](https://outcomeschool.com/blog/associateby-list-to-map-in-kotlin)
+    - convert list to map

 * **Open keyword in Kotlin** - [Learn from here](https://outcomeschool.com/blog/open-keyword-in-kotlin)